 As previously mention, there are four issues that might create challenges in your success as a bettor.
 Each one can make life a little trickier.
 However, some of these are possible to overcome (although getting credit is a trickier one to combat).

 Firstly, you have to understand that this is not a guaranteed income.
 The way to deal with this may take a little time, but it is possible.
 However, you do need to make sure that you have other means of money available to you.
 You might go for months without making a win, so be prepared to make sure you always have enough money to live on comfortably.
 You then have a lot of security.
 Then, if you have a long period of bad luck, you’ll still have cash.
 If you rely on this for living, and you have access to no other funds, you might then choose to rethink your choices.

 This is something that might not be a problem for everyone – there are some that might be fine with it.
 However, there are ways to deal with this.

-This might be one of the only drawbacks associated with being successful at the job.
+This might be one of the only drawbacks associated with being successful at betting.
 If you keep on winning, then the chances are that bookies will start to limit – or even close – your account.
 As you can understand, bookies don’t want customers that keep on winning money.
 You may think this isn’t fair – and you’d be right, but it’s a reality.

 So, we need to look for solutions.
-Make sure you have a wide number of accounts – and that you spread those bets out.
+Make sure you have a number of accounts – and that you spread your bets out.
 Sometimes this might mean overlooking better odds, but this needs to be sacrificed in order to keep your accounts open for longer.
 However, keep your accounts with bookies that are trustworthy and licensed.

 If there is ever a time when you can’t open an account at any reputable online bookie, then you have only one option available.
 However, this isn’t a great solution and requires careful planning.
 You could ask acquaintances to open an account under their name and place the bets for you.
 It really is a worst-case scenario and is best avoided if possible.